Hitchhiker007/Watch-Point-Full-Stack-App/README.md

 ## 🖼 Showcase

-Each of the following pages was designed for usability, layout clarity, and mobile responsiveness.
+Each of the following pages was designed for usability and layout clarity.

 ### 🏠 Home Page